olivia-mauger/tutorials/docs/source/arrays.rst

 * ``double``: ``0.0``
 * ``String``: ``""`` (empty ``String``)
 * ``boolean``: ``false``
-* ``code``: ``''``
+* ``code``: ``'\0'``

 *A Brief Side Note: At this point, you may be wondering why we used the reserved word* ``create`` *when initializing the array.
-This is because in Shadow, arrays are designed to be “object-like.”
+This is because in Shadow, arrays are designed to be "object-like."
 Although we will be covering objects later in the tutorials, all you need to know for now is the syntax.*

 Thus, the array ``golfScores`` holds five 0’s.
 Now you may ask, how do we input the golf scores?
 Although you cannot change the size of the array once it is created, you can change/update the values of individual elements.
 The following examples illustrate two possible ways to do so: